 Record the volume of water treated and distributed at your system.
-Get this number from your well flow meter or master meter reading.
+Get this number from your well flow meter.

 Record the amount of chemical(s) used, such as chlorine or chloramines used to disinfect the water.

 Measure Disinfectant Residual Levels